Zeme people

 The Zeme people, also known as the Zeme Nagas, are a Tibeto-Burmese ethnic group from Northeast India.
-Their villages are mostly spread across Peren district in Nagaland; Tamenglong district, Senapati district in Manipur and Dima Hasao district (NC hills) in Assam.
+They predominantly inhabit Peren district in Nagaland; Tamenglong district, Senapati district in Manipur and Dima Hasao district (NC hills) in Assam.
+Jalukie is the main urban centre of the Zeme Naga, serving as a hub for their social, cultural, educational and economic activities in the Peren District of Nagaland.
+Members of the Zeme Naga play a significant role in the town’s social, economic, and educational development.